-Keeping your dog entertained while in quarantine
+Keeping your dog entertained during bad weather (or while in quarantine)

-More than ever, those of us sheltering in place may need to find some creative ways to help our dogs deal!
+When the weather is stormy or the air quality abysmal (or if we’re asked to quarantine to contain a rampant viral pandemic) we may need to find some creative ways to help our dogs deal!
 Why is this sort of “environmental enrichment” important?

 - It reduces stress for the dog – which will help your stress, too!